kevanwee/codeoflaw/README.md

 ## Data Visualisations
 Below are some preliminary visualisations generated from the dataset using 2020 - 2025 cases (CAA 2 Apr 2025):
+(In light of my upcoming finals for the semester this section will remain rather superficial for the time being)

 ### Catchword Analysis
 ![Catchword Analysis](./tables/catchword.png)